ssf1nx/RHH-Ports/ports/released/gamemakerengine/ufo50/README.md

     - Remove/hide the scale options and the CRT shader options, since CRT shaders do not work on 1x scale

 ## Modding
 The UFO50 community has a number of mods that can work with the game.
-Most of them can be found on the [UFO50 Community Discord](https://50games.fans).
+Most of them can be found on the [UFO50 Community Discord](https://50games.fans) or [Gamebanana](https://gamebanana.com/mods/games/23000).

 To use them, you will want to do the following: